-Russian Jewish immigrants organized the Orthodox Kofereth Israel Congregation in 1893, later changing the name to Tifereth Israel.
+Russian Jewish immigrants organized the Orthodox Kofereth Israel Congregation in 1893, changing the name to Tifereth Israel (“Splendor of Israel”) in 1922.
 They purchased a small house at Third Avenue East and Fifth Street and converted it into a synagogue.
 With no formal rabbi, the congregants conducted services themselves.
-Cantors served at the High Holidays, and from time to time the rabbi from another Duluth synagogue, Adas Israel, helped out as well.
+Cantors served at the High Holidays, and from time to time the rabbi from Duluth’s Adas Israel helped out as well.

 In 1922 the congregation built a two-story brick vernacular synagogue on the southeast corner of Third Avenue East and Fourth Street, outfitted with Roman-arch windows and a circular Star of David window centered in the front gable.
 The building became known as the Fourth Street Shul, and in 1945 its members voted to become Conservative.
 In November 1969, after Duluth’s Jewish population dropped below 1,200, Tifereth Israel joined with Temple Emmanuel to form a new congregation, Temple Israel.